AsherMalonje/minimalchat-railway/replit.md

 ## Overview

 MinimalChat is a modern, real-time messaging application built with a full-stack TypeScript architecture.
 The application features a React frontend with Tailwind CSS and shadcn/ui components, an Express.js backend, and PostgreSQL database with Drizzle ORM.
-It includes authentication via Replit's OIDC provider, real-time messaging capabilities, whisper messages with auto-expiration, typing indicators, and customizable user profiles.
+It includes authentication via Google OAuth, real-time messaging capabilities, whisper messages with auto-expiration, typing indicators, and customizable user profiles.
+The application is now configured for deployment on Railway.app with Supabase as the database provider.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Deployment preference: Railway.app with Supabase database and Google OAuth authentication.

 ## System Architecture